Shahr Ab, Markazi

-Shahr Ab (شهراب) (Note: Also romanized as Shahr Āb, Shahrab, Shahrāb, and Shehrāb) is a village in, and the capital of, Kuh Panah Rural District of the Central District of Tafresh County, Markazi province, Iran.
+Shahr Ab (شهراب) (Note: Also romanized as Shahr Āb, Shahrab, Shahrāb, and Shehrāb) is a village in, and the capital of, Kuh Panah Rural District in the Central District of Tafresh County, Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 471 in 177 households.
 The following census in 2011 counted 459 people in 184 households.
-The 2016 census measured the population of the village as 389 people in 172 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 389 people in 172 households, the most populous in its rural district.